Configuring Authentication to Event Broker Services

 Configuring Basic Authentication

 Basic authentication is the default client authentication scheme for PubSub+ Cloud event broker services.
 You can use basic authentication with an internal database or LDAP server.
+To use LDAP authentication, an LDAP profile must be configured in Cluster Manager.

 1. Log in to the PubSub+ Cloud Console if you have not done so yet.
 The URL to access the Cloud Console differs based on your authentication scheme.
 For more information, see Logging In to the PubSub+ Cloud Console.